erwald/blog/posts/how-many-effective-altruist-billionaires-five-years-from-now.md

 ![img]({{ '/img/ea_billionaire_trends.png' | url }})

 Second, I think the distinction between "effective altruist → billionaire" and "billionaire → effective altruist" is important.
-I'd guess that, if we do get ≥10 new effective altruist billionaires in the next five years, some of them will have become effective altruists only after getting rich (at least one-third, let's say).
+I'd guess that, if we do get ≥10 additional effective altruist billionaires in the next five years, some of them will have become effective altruists only after getting rich (at least one-third, let's say).
 But that would not really vindicate Patel's arguments, which are all reasons to think that effective altruists will become billionaires, not the other way around.

 That said, the number of billionaires is steadily increasing, and that's one reason to think there will be more effective altruist billionaires in the future.
 There will just be more billionaires period.
 In fact, if we extrapolate the trends a little more, we'll all be billionaires one day.